 I don’t write this lightly.
 My children’s upbringing has been as peppered with career-guilt, missed school dates, rushed bedtime stories and absentee meals as the next working mother.
 Not to mention divorce.
 I’m not proud of some of it and for years, harboured guilt for the bad stuff; but like every other life episode, that wasn’t the whole story.
 Lest we forget, there are always really good bits to be proud of, too.

-Giving birth is a very basic female phenomenon; using it to undermine us in society makes no sense.
+Giving birth is a very basic female phenomenon; using it to undermine us in society is a diversion.
 A more appropriate response is that every experience and skill brought to bear by parenthood can bring a maturity that translates into the rest of life.

 If there’s any compensation for the responsibility women have in being, largely, the most accountable parent, it has to be that we’re the ones that actually make new people.
 I mean, really, you couldn’t make it up.
 Our bodies and minds have the capacity to craft another person, bring it into the world and create a unique individual.
 Forgive me for coming over all soppy, but of all the privileges shared out between the sexes, imagine how pissed off we’d be if men had that one.

 On completing the era of practical parenthood, I find that my well-balanced, unfettered and beautiful daughters have observed first-hand and learned from my feminine struggles and hearty outlook.
 And, it seems they understand.